imperfectlink/KeyboardRenderKit/docs/source/legends.rst

 .. image:: img/LegendsDemo.jpg

 Create a new layer and paste your legends into the new layer.
-You can nudge the legends around using the cursor keys on your keyboard.
+You can nudge the legends around using the cursor keys on your keyboard holding Shift for larger steps and Alt for smaller steps.
 The template layer is locked by default to prevent erroneous selections.

 .. image:: img/InkscapeLayers.jpg